firstred/iptv-proxy/README.md

 * `epg_before` - filter programmes before specified time (to reduce xmltv size), java duration format (`P5D` - five days), default - unlimited
 * `timeouts` - timeouts for this server, see `timeouts[].*`
 * `group_filters` - list of regex channel filters
+* `epg_remapping` - allows to remap the server's EPG IDs to new ones

 #### Account settings (`servers[].accounts[]`)
 * `url` - url for the server, this is either the direct playlist URL or the Xtream API URL.
 In the latter case the `.get.php` or `.api.php` suffix should be omitted.